amsaren/course_materials/Biocontainers_2021/Slides/Building_Singularity_Containers.md

   - [SingularityHub](https://datasets.datalad.org)
     - Note that since early 2021 SingularityHub is no longer maintained and is read-only.
     For new iamges it's best to use other sources, e.g. DockerHub

-# Sandbox mode
-- 1. Build a basic container in sandbox mode (`--sandbox`)
-    - Uses a folder structure instead of an image file
-- 2. Open a shell in the container and install software
-  - Depending on base image system, package managers can be used to install libraries and dependencies (`apt install` , `yum install` etc)
-  - Installation as per software developer instructions

-# Sandbox mode
-- 3. Build a production image from the sandbox
-- 4. (optional) Make a definition file and build a production image from it
-  - Mostly necesary if you wish to distribute your container wider
-  - Also helps with updating and re-using containers
-- Production image can be transferred to e.g. Puhti and run with user rights

 # Definition files
 - A definition file is a set of intructions that can be used to build a container